richardsgz/richardsgz/README.md

-# Richards González, PhD. candidate 👋
+# Richards González, PhD in Physics 👋

-PhD student in Experimental Particle Physics at The University of Edinburgh.
-Passionate about building impactful solutions and continuously learning new technologies.
+PhD in Experimental Particle Physics from The University of Edinburgh.
+Passionate about building data-driven solutions and continuously learning new technologies.

 ## More about me
-- 🔭 **Currently working on**: Searching for new elementary particles in proton-proton collisions at the Large Hadron Collider (LHC) as part of the ATLAS Collaboration
+- 🔭 **Currently working as**: Research Data Scientist @ CERN
-- 🌱 **Learning**: Optimisation algorithms, ML applications
+- 🌱 **Learning**: Integration of GenAI & Agentic AI in business solutions
-- 💡 **Interests**: Research-based problem solving in industry applications within the UK
+- 💡 **Interests**: All things Data Science!
-- 📫 **Reach me at**: rygonzalez2@gmail.com
+- 📫 **Reach me at**: richards.gzan@gmail.com

 <!---
 ## Featured Projects